Note Guidelines¶

 Custodial History¶

-Resource-level: Required if applicable
+DACS: 5.1 Resource-level: Required if applicable Component-level: Unused

 Content Guidelines

-Add only if collection transferred from another repository who retained ownership prior to the Reuther obtaining the collection.
+Add only if collection transferred from another repository which retained ownership prior to the Reuther obtaining the collection.
 Record any successive transfers of ownership of the collection prior to the Reuther accessioning the collection.
-Include the collection’s previous title and/or accession number if different than what is in use at the Reuther.
+Include the collection's previous title and/or accession number if different than what is in use at the Reuther.

 Existence and Location of Copies¶

-Resource-level: Required if applicable
+DACS: 6.2 Resource-level: Required if applicable Component-level: Required if applicable

 Content Guidelines